Video Game: Crash Bandicoot 2: Cortex Strikes Back

 Laughing Mad: Ripper Roo reverts to his old mad self whenever a TNT blows up underneath his feet.

 Law of 100: As usual, collecting one hundred wumpa fruit will earn Crash a new life.

 Leitmotif: Cortex, N Brio and Coco all have distinct themes play during their projection cutscenes.
 Cortex and N Brio's themes (along with Ripper Roo's boss music) are remixed from their boss music from the original game, making it something of recurring Leitmotifs for the characters.

 It is never made clear whether the boss battle was to stop Cortex from collecting the crystals or just Crash deciding to whoop his ass for tricking him.
 Judging by the Evil Laugh heard if Cortex flees, though, it's probably the former.

 The Lost Woods: Night Flight and Totally Fly, where your only sources of light are the fireflies whirling around.

 The Many Deaths of You: The Ur Example in this series.
 The game features lots of humorous death animations, intended to prevent players from snapping their controllers in frustration from dying over and over again.

-Minimalist Run: In one of the levels (no, I'm not telling you which one), the only way to aquire the other gem is to beat the level without destroying a single crate.
+Minimalist Run: In one of the levels, the only way to aquire the other gem is to beat the level without destroying a single crate.

 Mook Maker: The beehives in Diggin' It and Bee-Havin', which respawn a swarm every time Crash passes a certain point.